phdd/zim-research-crew/README.md

 ## Roadmap

-- [x] add indexed chunk retrieval (get chunk surroundings for more context)
 - [ ] add task to summarize the documents
   - use first 500 chars of each doc
   - infer contents write mardown file overview
   - tell reseach agent to look before and after the relevant chunks if there's more
-- [ ] improve retrieval recall (long lists, pagination? strategy/methods?)
-- [ ] align tool names with python module names
 - [ ] Test Anthropic models
 - [ ] Test langchains deepagents
+- [x] add indexed chunk retrieval (get chunk surroundings for more context)
+- [x] align tool names with python module names
 - [x] fix research contexts (research docs are overwritten)
 - [x] never cite files in `research/` folder
 - [x] user-input from file, not from task description